Pick. Sometimes less is more. World Book

 that students are looking for.

-main encyclopedia, contained on two CD-ROMs, opens with the splash
+main encyclopedia, contained on two CD-ROMs, opens with a splash

 in a variety of creative ways using the various browse options,